mintcc342g/assault-lily-idle-game/README.md

     - React
     - Phaser 3
     - Grid Engine
-- Some images used in this project are modified from the origin images.
+- Some images used in this project are modified or referenced from the origin.
     - Thanks to Min, for [the hand book](https://opengameart.org/content/open-book-0)
     - Thanks to ArMM1998, for [some background images](https://opengameart.org/content/zelda-like-tilesets-and-sprites)
+    - Thanks to IamJagvinderSingh, for [cats](https://youtu.be/LYTl7OAXWk8)
 - Character images is painted in homage to Bushroad company's goods.
 - CAUTION
     - I'm neither a game developer or a js professionalist.
 I'm a real Newbie of js.